 By the end of the 1660s De Hooch's work had lost much of its delicacy and finesse.
 His later compositions became grander and more contrived, and his color harmonies and light effects harsher.
-Although De Hooch had no known pupils, artists whose works have been confused with his include Hendrick van der Burch, Ludolf de Jongh (1616-1679), Pieter Janssens Elinga (1623-before 1682), Esaias Boursse (1631-1672), and Jacobus Vrel (Dutch, active 1654 - c.
-1670).
+His last dated painting is from 1684.
+Although De Hooch had no known pupils, artists whose works have been confused with his include Hendrick van der Burch, Ludolf de Jongh (1616-1679), Pieter Janssens Elinga (1623-before 1682), and Esaias Boursse (1631-1672).